-Below you can read John Lennon’s 30 best songs, as chosen by an all-star panel (this article was originally published in 2007).
+Here’s Uncut’s rundown of John Lennon’s 30 best songs, as chosen by an all-star panel (this article was originally published in 2007).

 Iceland, October 9, 2007.
 Yoko Ono is in Reykjavik to unveil a tribute to John Lennon, the Imagine Peace Tower, on what would have been her husband’s 67th birthday.
 Located on nearby Videy Island, the tower consists of nine beams of light, rising up from a white wishing well that’s inscribed with the words “Imagine Peace” in 24 languages.
 Also attending the ceremony are Olivia and Dhani Harrison, Sean Lennon and his half-sister, Kyoko – and Ringo who, clearly feeling the bitter cold, suggests Yoko “have the next one in the Caribbean.”
 The ceremony climaxes with the crowd leaving the site to the strains of Lennon’s “Give Peace A Chance”.